Kabirr2002/Sales-Dashboard/README.md

 # Sales-Dashboard
-Sales Dashboard for forecasting the sales and visualizing the sales data by using Power BI.
+Sales Dashboard for forecasting sales and visualizing sales data using Power BI.

+Sales forecasting using Power BI forecasting: DAXs